IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 >IMPORTANT: To ensure that the API key used to access the service remains secret, the `POST /token/generate` endpoint must be called from the server side, unlike the [POST /token/refresh](./post-token-refresh.md), which does not require using an API key.

-The following are unencrypted JSON request body examples for each parameter, which you need token generation requests:
+The following are unencrypted JSON request body examples for each parameter, which you need to include in your token generation requests:

 ```json
 {